What is climate change?

-Human activities are clear drivers of climate change and the effects of this are becoming more frequent and widespread, affecting everyone around the world: impacting our environment, natural habitats, and lives in general.
+Human activities are clear drivers of climate change and the effects of this are becoming more frequent and widespread, causing damage to our land, atmosphere, oceans, ecosystems, and life.

 For more information explaining Climate Change and its impacts: